-In mid-September 2022, protests broke out across Iran after the death in detention of Mahsa Amini, a 22-year-old woman picked up for improper hijab, or head covering, hiding her hair.
+In mid-September 2022, protests broke out across Iran after the death in detention of Mahsa Amini, a 22-year-old woman picked up for improper hijab, or head covering.
 She collapsed in a “reeducation” center.
-During the first week, spontaneous demonstrations erupted in more than 50 cities.
-At least nine were killed and many were injured during violent crackdowns by Iranian security forces, who used tear gas and live ammunition.
+During the first two weeks, spontaneous demonstrations erupted in more than 90 cities in nearly all of Iran's 31 provinces.
+By mid-October, at least 201 people were reportedly killed, including 23 children, during violent crackdowns by Iranian security forces, who used tear gas and live ammunition.
+Thousands of people were reportedly detained or injured.

 Police and Government Response